chainpoint/chainpoint-core/README.md

 Provided BASH is installed, a script to install all other dependencies (make, openssl, nodejs, yarn) on Ubuntu and Mac can be found [here](https://github.com/chainpoint/chainpoint-core/blob/master/cli/scripts/install_deps.sh).

-#### External Services

-Core requires a few external services to facilitate communication with the Bitcoin blockchains.
-You will need:

-- `RPC address of a Bitcore Node` - Bitcoin Node with RPC enabled
-- `Bitcoin WIF`- Bitcoin Wallet Import Format (WIF) string in Base58.

-The Bitcoin WIF is the private key of your _Hot Wallet_, which is used to pay for Anchoring fees.
-Do not use your main Bitcoin wallet here!

 ### Installation

 Running the following commands in BASH will download and setup the Core installation: